mushtaqak/flashcards/README.md

 ## How to setup
   ```
-  npm insatll
+  npm install
   npm start

-  press a to view app on Android
+  › Press a to open Android device or emulator.
+  › Press q to display QR code.
   ```

 ## Supported Devices